Are you mindful as a leader? Do you know what it means to practice mindfulness at work?

 Mindfulness is about noticing what's going on within and around you and acknowledging those things.
 You don't ignore:

-- The stress that's pounding at your head
+- The stress that has your head pounding

 - The restless anxiety you're feeling over your team's performance